caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

 **make_cube**
 --------------------------------------------------

-  Make a line cube using either WSclean + SoFiA (optional for clean masks) or CASA Clean.
+  Make a line cube using either WSClean + SoFiA (optional for clean masks) or CASA Clean.

   **enable**

     *bool*, *optional*, *default = True*

-    Execute segment make_cube.
+    Enable the 'make_cube' segment.

   **image_with**

     *{"wsclean", "casa"}*, *optional*, *default = wsclean*

-    Choose whether to image with WSclean + SoFiA ('wsclean') or with CASA Clean ('casa').
+    Choose whether to image with WSClean + SoFiA ('wsclean') or with CASA Clean ('casa').

   **use_mstransform**